avivadla8/DBMS/Assignment-1/README.md

 ## Types of queries

 * project records​ : ​ select * from table_name;
-* Aggregrate Functions: simple aggregrate functions like sum,average,min,max.
+* Aggregrate Functions: simple aggregrate functions like sum,avg,min,max,count.
 * Select/project with distinct from one table​ : ​ select distinct col1, col2 from table_name;
-* where conditions are allowed but no brackets should be used
+* where conditions are allowed.